Terry's Chocolate Orange: Advertising

 French was dropped from advertising in 2007 due to a corporate rebrand.

-More recent advertisements (after the rebranding) do not feature French and contain the new slogan "Round but not round for long" (some include the Countdown timer music).
-The newest advertising campaign in the United Kingdom features various situations in which people are trying to break the segments of their Terry's Chocolate Orange apart with the slogan "Smash it to pieces, love it to bits".
+Advertisements (after the rebranding) do not feature Dawn French and contain the new slogan "Round but not round for long" (some include the Countdown timer music).
+Advertising campaigns in the United Kingdom have featured various situations in which people are trying to break the segments of their Terry's Chocolate Orange apart with the slogan "Smash it to pieces, love it to bits".

-A new advert in 2020, featuring voiceover by Brian Blessed, explains how the Chocolate Orange is a catalyst for "British Unsquaredness", along with a new slogan, "Deliciously Unsquare".
+An advert in 2020, featuring voiceover by Brian Blessed, explains how the Chocolate Orange is a catalyst for "British Unsquaredness", along with a new slogan, "Deliciously Unsquare".
 In 2023, Terry's launched a stop-motion animated advertising campaign centred around a group of eccentric characters called the "Board of Unsquare", to promote the Chocolate Mint, and later, the Chocolate Milk ball.